S-RASTER: Contraction Clustering for Evolving Data Streams: S-RASTER

 \subsection{Retaining data points with S-RASTER$'$}

 There are use cases where it is desirable to not only identify clusters based on their significant tiles but also on the data points that were projected to those tiles (cf.~Figs.~\ref{fig:idea3} and~\ref{fig:idea4}).
 In the following, we refer to the variant of S-RASTER that retains relevant input data as S-RASTER$'$.
 The required changes are minor.
 With the goal of keeping the overall design of the algorithm unchanged, first the~$\mathbold{\pi}$ nodes have to be modified to produce a stream of tuples $(x_\pi, y_\pi, x, y, \Delta_z)$, i.e.~it retains the original input coordinates.
-In the $\mathbold{\alpha}$ nodes the hashmaps \emph{totals} and \emph{window} have to be changed to retain sets of unscaled coordinates $(x, y)$ per projected pair $(x_\pi, y_\pi)$.
-Counts are given by the size of those sets.
+In the $\mathbold{\alpha}$ nodes the hashmaps \emph{totals} and \emph{window} have to be changed to retain multisets of unscaled coordinates $(x, y)$ per projected pair $(x_\pi, y_\pi)$.
+Counts are given by the size of these multisets.
 This assumes that determining the size of a set is an $\mathcal{O}(1)$ operation in the implementation language, for instance due to the underlying object maintaining this value as a variable.
-In case a tile becomes significant, each $\alpha$-node sends not just the tile $(x_\pi, y_\pi)$ but also a bounded stream to $\kappa$ that includes all coordinate pairs $(x, y)$ that were projected to it.
-After a tile has become significant, every additional point $(x_\pi, y_\pi)$ that maps to it also has to be forwarded to $\kappa$.
-Lastly, in the $\kappa$ node, the set \emph{tiles} has to be turned into a hashmap that maps projected tiles $(x_\pi, y_\pi)$ to their corresponding points $(x, y)$ and the output stream modified to return, for each point $(x, y)$ that is part of a cluster, the tuple $(\Delta_j, \mathit{cluster\_id}, x_\pi, y_\pi, x, y)$.
+In case a tile becomes significant, each $\alpha$-node sends not just the tile $(x_\pi, y_\pi)$ but also a bounded stream to $\kappa$ that includes all coordinate pairs $(x, y)$ that were projected to it up to that point in the current window.
+Furthermore, after a tile has become significant, every additional point $(x_\pi, y_\pi)$ that maps to it also has to be forwarded to $\kappa$, which continues for as long as the number of points surjected to that tile meet the threshold $\tau$.
+Lastly, in the $\kappa$ node, the set \emph{tiles} has to be turned into a hashmap that maps projected tiles $(x_\pi, y_\pi)$ to their corresponding points $(x, y)$ and the output stream has to be modified to return, for each point $(x, y)$ that is part of a cluster, the tuple $(\Delta_j, \mathit{cluster\_id}, x_\pi, y_\pi, x, y)$.